Transit declaration and transit authorisations

 - If there is no customs office where your company is located, then it would be worth considering applying for an authorised consignor’s transit authorisation.
 Then you don’t have to visit a customs office and you can act as an authorised consignor from any warehouse approved by Customs.
 The authorised consignor’s status requires a comprehensive guarantee authorisation.

 - In addition to the authorised consignor’s authorisation it pays to obtain an authorisation for using your own seals.
 The seal makes it easier to identify the goods at the border customs office or at the destination.
 The holder of the authorisation has the right to seal the transport or parcels themselves, and does not have to visit a customs office to attach the seal.
-The seals do have to fill the Customs requirements, though.
+However, the seals do have to fill the Customs requirements.

 - The authorisation for sealing can be applied for even if the company is not an authorised consignor.